yrzgithub/Repair-Brain-PC-3.0/README.md

 ## Note

-    * Ignore virus warnings while downloading.
+    * Ignore virus warnings while downloading the app.
     * Press space bar to play or pause the song.
     * Song will not play after you click on any entry.
     * Right click to show menu.